-In addition, TECO requests confidential treatment for lines 4-7 of columns J-K for form 423-2(c) relating to the report on Adjustments to Previous Coal Delivered.
-TECO argues that disclosure of this information would impair its efforts to contract for goods or services on favorable terms due to rationale similar to that offered for confidential treatment of Column G, lines 1-7 of form 423-2, relating to the Big Bend Station.
+In addition, TECO requests confidential treatment for lines 12-13 of columns J-K for Page 1 of form 423-2(c).
+TECO argues that disclosure of this information would impair its efforts to contract for goods or services on favorable terms due to rationale similar to that offered for confidential treatment of Column G, line 1 of form 423-2, relating to the Big Bend Station.
 TECO also asserts that disclosure of the direct rail rate would allow one to derive the rate paid for Gatliff coal by subtracting the direct rail rate from the total delivered price of the coal.
 Disclosure of this information would allow one to determine the F.O.B. mine price, thereby informing potential bidders of current prices paid.
 As such, disclosure of this information would have a direct impact on TECO's future fuel contracts.

-Based on the foregoing, it is found that lines 1-3 of columns H-O on Form 423-1(a) are entitled to confidential classification.
+Based on the foregoing, it is found that lines 1-7 of columns H-O on Form 423-1(a) are entitled to confidential classification.
 Lines 1-9 of columns G and H of Form 423-2, relating to Electro-Coal Transfer Facility - Big Bend Station, which reflect the F.O.B.
-Prices resulting from negotiations with unaffiliated third-parties are also entitled to confidential treatment.
-Lines 1-9 of columns H, J, and L of Form 423-2(a), relating to Electro-Coal Transfer Facility - Big Bend Station, reflect actual costs obtained in arms-length transactions negotiated and unaffiliated third parties which, if disclosed, could cause harm to TECO's customers.
+Mine Prices resulting from negotiations with unaffiliated third-parties are also entitled to confidential treatment.
+Lines 1-9 of columns H, J, and L of Form 423-2(a), relating to Electro-Coal Transfer Facility - Big Bend Station, reflect actual costs negotiated and obtained in arms-length transactions with unaffiliated third parties which, if disclosed, could cause harm to TECO's customers.
 In addition, the waterborne costs contained in lines 1-9 of columns G, I, K, L, M, N, O, and P of Form 423-2(b) involve acceptable cost allocation between TECO and its waterborne affiliates, Mid-South Towing, Electro-Coal Transfer, and Gulf Coast Transit, and, as such, are entitled to confidentiality.